LLM-as-a-judge validity in physics assessment depends more on the task than the model: Sensitivity to reasoning and Chain of Thought

 \section{Sensitivity to reasoning and Chain of Thought}

-To assess whether reasoning affects marking validity, we ran the DeepSeek-V3.2 marking pipeline under two additional configurations on the curriculum dataset ($n = 1151$) across all three structured-question conditions:
+To assess whether the marking conclusions depend on the use of intermediate reasoning, we ran the DeepSeek-V3.2 marking pipeline under two additional configurations on the curriculum dataset ($n = 1151$) across all three structured-question conditions:

-\begin{enumerate} \item \textbf{Explicit Chain of Thought.} DeepSeek-V3.2 was instructed to reason step by step before returning its JSON mark.
-Temperature was set to 0. \item \textbf{Native reasoner.} The DeepSeek-Reasoner model, which generates internal reasoning tokens prior to the final output, was given the same direct-output prompts as the baseline (no explicit Chain of Thought instruction).
+\begin{enumerate} \item \textbf{Explicit Chain of Thought.} DeepSeek-V3.2 was instructed to reason step by step before returning its JSON mark, at temperature $0$. \item \textbf{Native reasoner.} The DeepSeek-Reasoner model, which generates internal reasoning tokens prior to the final output, was given the same direct-output prompts as the baseline (no explicit Chain of Thought instruction).
 The reasoner model does not accept a temperature parameter. \end{enumerate}

-As shown in FIG.~\ref{fig:cot_reasoner}, explicit Chain of Thought prompting reduced fMAE relative to the baseline across all three conditions (blind: $0.187 \to 0.111$; solution: $0.114 \to 0.068$; false solution: $0.370 \to 0.254$).
-The improvement is largest in the blind condition ($\approx 41\%$ reduction), consistent with the interpretation that step-by-step reasoning helps the model catch numerical errors it would otherwise overlook under direct-output prompting.
+As shown in FIG.~\ref{fig:cot_reasoner}, explicit Chain of Thought prompting reduced fMAE relative to the direct-output baseline across all three conditions (blind: $0.185 \to 0.108$; solution: $0.112 \to 0.066$; false solution: $0.369 \to 0.253$).
+The improvement is largest in the blind condition ($\approx 42\%$ reduction), consistent with the interpretation that step-by-step reasoning helps the model catch numerical errors it would otherwise overlook under direct-output prompting.

 The DeepSeek-Reasoner model presents a contrasting pattern.
-Under blind marking it slightly outperforms the Chain of Thought result (fMAE $= 0.106$ vs.\ $0.111$), but under the solution condition it performs worse than the direct-output baseline ($0.127$ vs.\ $0.114$), and under the false solution condition it produces the highest fMAE of any configuration ($0.392$ vs.\ $0.370$ baseline).
+Under blind marking it slightly outperforms the Chain of Thought result (fMAE $= 0.103$ vs.\ $0.108$), but under the solution condition it performs worse than the direct-output baseline ($0.125$ vs.\ $0.112$), and under the false solution condition it produces the highest fMAE of any configuration ($0.391$ vs.\ $0.369$ baseline).
 One possible interpretation is that the reasoner's extended internal reasoning causes it to engage more deeply with the provided reference material, amplifying rather than mitigating the anchoring effect.
-Where CoT operates as an explicit pre-output verification step that can surface discrepancies between the student response and the model's own physics knowledge, the reasoner's native reasoning tokens may instead elaborate on the comparison to the supplied solution, reinforcing deference to the reference regardless of its correctness.
+Where explicit Chain of Thought operates as a pre-output verification step that can surface discrepancies between the inputted answer-attempt and the model's own physics knowledge, the reasoner's native reasoning tokens may instead elaborate on the comparison to the supplied solution, reinforcing deference to the reference regardless of its correctness.
+This reading is consistent with the main-text finding that supplying a reference shifts the model from independent evaluation toward deference, and suggests that more reasoning does not by itself protect against that shift.